luisarizmendi/rhde-aap-gitops-demo/README.md

 ## Demo duration

-The demo takes at least 180 minutes with no breaks.
+The demo takes more than 2 hours with no breaks so it's intended to be delivered in a full-day workshop.
 If you have time, a break after each main section is recommended.

   >**Note**
   >